alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 graph = load_ldbc()
 ```

-This will load the LDBC social network with the scale factor 1.
+This will load the LDBC social network with the scale factor (sf) 1.

 Currently, GIE supports Gremlin as its query language.
 After loading the LDBC graph and initializing the engine, we can submit gremlin queries to GIE through `g.execute(GREMLIN_QUERIES)` easily.